clayshek/homelab-monorepo/README.md

 - Clone the repo

 ### Packer Templates
-- Using the included Packer templates isn't required, but Terraform provisioning expects a template for most workloads.
+- Using the included Packer templates isn't required, but the Terraform provisioning expects a template for most workloads.
 - See README in Packer directory for more info.

 ### Terraform Provisioning